EugeneL11/SpaceBook/testing/edgeTest.md

 -   Eugene clicks on "Duppy" user preview
     -   E: Page changes to user profile for Duppy, from the perspective of Eugene.
 Username, profile picture, bio, friend/orbit status and home planet show at minimum.
 Posts may also be seen (hidden if public/private profile feature is added).
 -   Eugene clicks on a "Request Orbit" button that is visible on Omar's profile
-    -   E: Orbit request is sent to Omar.
-Omar receives a notification or red dot as indication on his end.
-    -   E: The "Request Orbit" button changes on Eugene's screen to indicate a pending request, which should persist until Omar accepts or rejects the request.
-Unless a user can "retract" a request, the button should no longer do anything, or maybe display a message.
--   Omar searches Eugene's profile (before checking request)
-    -   E: Profile either allows for accepting/rejecting request from Eugene, or shows pending status and indicates to check Requests page for further action
+    -   E: Orbit request is nd indicates to check Requests page for further action
 -   Omar checks notification/goes to Requests page
     -   E: Omar sees a user preview for Eugene (incl. username "Gene" and pfp at minimum) and buttons to allow for accepting or rejecting request (ex. green checkmark and red X)
     -   Optionally, there is a confirmation required to reject and/or accept